Zahid2734/FairHeteroFL/README.md

     <img width="80%" src="images/result.PNG">
 </p>

->📋  Include a table of results from your paper, and link back to the leaderboard for clarity and context.
-If your main result is a figure, include that figure and link to the command or notebook to reproduce it.
+>📋  This is the main result of our paper.
+This shows that with proper tuning of q and qms, we can get more balanced performance accross clients from all the groups with different hardware capabilities.

 ## Contributing